netdata/learn/docs/agent/packaging/docker.md

 The official `netdata/netdata` Docker image provides the following named tags:

 * `stable`: The `stable` tag will always point to the most recently published stable build.
-* `edge`: The `edge` tag will always point ot the most recently published nightly build.
+* `edge`: The `edge` tag will always point to the most recently published nightly build.
 In most cases, this is updated daily at around 01:00 UTC.
 * `latest`: The `latest` tag will always point to the most recently published build, whether it’s a stable build or a nightly build.
 This is what Docker will use by default if you do not specify a tag.